Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Tips to make your trip to Melbourne easier

-• There is a lot of walking on our bucket list itinerary.
-If you need a bit of a rest, you can jump on any tram in the city centre and ride for free – where we think it makes sense we will point out times to jump on the tram and save your feet.
+There is a lot of walking on this itinerary.
+If you need a rest, you can jump on any tram in the city centre and ride for free.
+Where it makes sense, I’ll point out when to hop on and save your feet.

-• Melbourne can be frosty in the mornings, and not just in mid-winter, so unless you are visiting in summer, be sure to pack a warm, waterproof jacket.
+Melbourne can be frosty in the mornings, and not just in mid-winter, so unless you are visiting in the middle of summer, be sure to pack a warm, waterproof jacket.
 You will need it.

 In a hurry, here are our top tour choices for short tours that will cover the top sites and experiences.
 If you prefer to do your own thing, keep scrolling for our easy to follow 3 day itinerary.

-3. Best Foodie experience Melbourne Foodie Culture Walking Tour – A progressive tasting through 5 stops with stories around the history behind the foods and flavours of the stops.
+- Best Foodie experience –Melbourne Foodie Culture Walking Tour – A progressive tasting through 5 stops with stories around the history behind the foods and flavours of the stops.

-4. Best family experience with teens Classic Melbourne Bike Tour this 4 hour small group tour travels along safe bike paths and parks is perfect for the whole family.
+- Best family experience with teens – Melbourne Electric Bike Tour this 4 hour small group tour travels along safe bike paths and parks is perfect for the whole family.

 Day 1 – how many bucket list spots can we see in a day?